-a) Credit risk
+a) Credit Risk

-Credit risk is the risk that the counterparty to the financial instruments will fail to discharge an obligation and cause the fund to incur a financial loss of interest and/or principal.
+Credit risk is the risk that the counterparty to the financial instruments will fail to discharge an obligation and cause the fund to incur a financial loss of finance income and/or principal.

 The fund's exposure to credit risk from its financial assets arises from default of the counterparty, with the current exposure equal to the carrying amount of financial assets as at the reporting date.
-It is the fund's policy to enter into contracts with reputable counterparties.
+The fund is subject to credit risk on its mudharabah savings, and wakala investment balances.